 Also, our 2020 & 2021 Disney World Crowd Calendars are great at identifying the least crowded times of year to visit, while also saving you money!

 Since the closure, we’ve had many readers tell us they have an upcoming vacation to Walt Disney World and they don’t know whether they should postpone their upcoming trip or go on with their current plans.

-Just try to understand that closing Disney World is for the health and safety of you and your family and the millions of other guests going, plus the thousands of cast members working there.
-Unfortunately, it has to be like this for the time being.
+Just try to understand that closing Disney World has been for the health and safety of you and your family and the millions of other guests going, plus the thousands of cast members working there.

-Don’t worry about a refund right now.
+Don’t worry about a future trip getting canceled by Disney.
 If you have a future arrival date that eventually becomes part of the closure, Disney will fully compensate you and you will get your money back or get to reschedule your trip without paying any fees or penalties.

-Even if you reschedule a trip in July or after, and Disney ends up still being closed on those dates, Disney will still give you a refund, so there is very little downside to booking something right now if you desire to go.
+Even if you reschedule a trip in September or after, and Disney ends up still being closed on those dates, Disney will still give you a refund, so there is very little downside to booking something if you desire to go.

-That brings us to July.
-Even though it’s possible to book a trip starting July 1, the very earliest I would personally start thinking about booking my family trip would probably be September.
-Yes, I think the parks will open earlier than that because Disney will implement some of those proposed safety measures we already talked about before making it possible.
+If I were planning a trip for my family, the very earliest I would personally start thinking about booking would probably be Late Fall, maybe November.
+Yes, the parks will be open earlier than that because Disney will implement the safety measures we already talked about before, making it possible.